apache/activemq/THREAT_MODEL.md

    must set to make DoS in-model, or are there others (per-destination limits, connection-rate limits)?
 And is "breach of a *configured* bound" the correct line for `VALID` vs `BY-DESIGN`?

+   > Add 'maximumProducersAllowedPerConnection' and
+   > 'maximumConsumersAllowedPerConnection'.
+Per-destination limits are needed
+   > for a shared, multi-tenant, or for traffic shaping to settle down noisy
+   > neighbors.
+Valid application traffic causing noisy-neighbor disruption
+   > to other applications is not a valid security report for degrading service.

 9. *(→ §2, §7, §8, §10)* We model a network-of-brokers peer as
    **authenticated-but-adversarial** and expect operators to authenticate/scope the link.
 Do you provide any safety guarantee across a broker link (e.g. forwarded-message authorization), or is a compromised/malicious peer wholly the operator's trust decision?

+   > Yes, compromised/malicious peer is the operator's trust decision.
+   >
+   > Peer connections are authenticated and authorized with two-way TLS being
+   > the recommended security method.
+Messages cannot be forwarded unless the
+   > peer is authenticated and authorized to the destinations.

 10. *(→ §9)* We frame `SERIALIZABLE_PACKAGES` as a **package-level gate, not a
     gadget-chain guarantee** — an allow-listed package containing a gadget is the operator's risk, and only an allow-list *bypass* (a class outside the list getting deserialized) is `VALID`.
 Confirm this is the right line, and confirm the default trusted-package list is considered gadget-safe by the project.

+   > Correct
 ---

 *End of v0 draft.
 Provenance counts and every §14 answer should be folded back